-What is covered What is not covered Pet cover We will not pay for: Contents cover We pay for the ×costs or expenses relating to or reasonable costs of veterinary resulting from the loss or death treatment for accidental injury or of your pet dogs or cats or their illness suffered by your pet dog or becoming lost; cat identified on your certificate ×routine, elective or preventative of insurance which happens veterinary treatment such during the period of insurance. as vaccinations, spaying or heartworm testing; The maximum we will pay for ×treatment of an illness(es) or each pet is \$500 in total less the disease(s) that pre-existed the pet excess, arising out of any one commencement of this optional injury or illness. cover; ×treatment of congenital Any claim made for a benefit • defects under this optional cover must • abnormalities be supported by a veterinary ×treatment of injury or illness certificate completed by the arising from or connected with a attending veterinary surgeon.
-This business, occupation or sporting event (excluding dog and cat certificate forms part of the RACQ Pet Insurance Claim Form, The shows) or animal hunting event; xtreatment of a pet that does not cost, if any, for the completion of the certificate is not payable permanently reside with you. under this optional cover. permanentiy reside with you.
-The excess payable for each claim under this section is \$50 and under this section is \$50 and if your certificate of insurance shows an additional pet excess then these excesses will be added together.
+- \costs or expenses relating to or resulting from the loss or death of your pet dogs or cats or their becoming lost; - \routine, elective or preventative veterinary treatment such as vaccinations, spaying or heartworm testing; - \treatment of an illness(es) or disease(s) that pre-existed the commencement of this optional cover; - \treatment of congenital - defects - abnormalities - \treatment of injury or illness arising from or connected with a business, occupation or sporting event (excluding dog and cat shows) or animal hunting event; - \treatment of a pet that does not permanently reside with you.

-What is covered What is not covered Flood and storm surge We will not pay for loss or damage This policy does not cover flood to: unless we have agreed and it ×paths, driveways, paving, is shown on your certificate of retaining walls(whether or not insurance. part of the home), tennis courts or other playing surfaces; Home and/or contents cover ×shade or sail cloth; We cover you for loss of or ×fabric awnings, swimming pool damage to your home or contents and spa covers or liners and the caused by flood or storm surge like; which happens during the period ×glasshouse whether or not of insurance at the property constructed principally of glass; address. ×water in swimming pools or spas; We will pay up to the: ×your property during the first • home sum insured, if your 48 hours of the initial period of home is insured; insurance of this policy unless • contents sum insured, if we have issued it to you:
+Flood and storm surge

+This policy does not cover flood unless we have agreed and it is shown on your certificate of insurance.

+Home and/or contents cover

+We cover you for loss of or damage to your home or contents caused by flood or storm surge which happens during the period of insurance at the property address.

+We will pay up to the:

-your contents are insured for damage caused by flood or
+- home sum insured, if your home is insured; - contents sum insured, if your contents are insured for damage caused by flood or storm surge.